Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 What is a Visual Page Builder?

-Forgive me if you’re already familiar with visual page builders – if you are, you can totally skip to the next section!
+Forgive me if you're already familiar with visual page builders – if you are, you can totally skip to the next section of our Thrive Architect vs Elementor review!

-For everyone else, the idea behind a visual page builder is that you’re able to make changes to the front end of your WordPress website in real time – without having to write ANY code!
+For everyone else, the idea behind a visual page builder is that you're able to make changes to the front end of your WordPress site in real-time – without having to write ANY code!

-Basically, these editors allow you to see exactly how your page or post will look to your visitors as you’re building it.
-And behind the scenes, a page builder is generating all the code FOR you.
+Basically, these editors allow you to see exactly how your page or post will look to your visitors as you're building it.
+And behind the scenes, it's generating all the code FOR you, making web designers of all of us.

-In my opinion, if you’re an affiliate marketer or content site owner, the Thrive Architect or Elementor WordPress will be the perfect way to get a professional-grade website going in a fraction of the time!
+In my opinion, if you're an affiliate marketer or content site owner, the Thrive Architect or Elementor WordPress will be the perfect way to get a professional-grade website going in a fraction of the time for your online business!

 What is Thrive Architect?